NamiMod/swapi/README.md

 # swapi
 A simple and not beautiful 😅 web page that gets data about star wars movies using Swapi API

-In this page you can see some Information about star wars movies.
+On this page, you can see some information about star wars movies.
 Cool 😎

 Visit namimod.github.io/swapi/ to see the page.